-Two years ago, in October 2015, the Dove held a far-ranging celebration in conjunction with Somerset Art Weeks.
+Three years ago, in October 2015, the Dove held a far-ranging celebration in conjunction with Somerset Art Weeks.
 This blog followed the exhibition that was the major event: Amazing Space.
 Documentation of the process can be found in this blog.

-A road trip through the tribal lands of the American Southwest.
+Paintings, prints and ceramics made following a road trip through the tribal lands of the American Southwest.

 Bronwen Bradshaw, curator Amazing Space